Back to Globe

 How to Help

-• Advocate for heat action plans and early warning systems through contacting representatives.
+• Advocate for stronger national heat action plans, worker protections, urban cooling, and investment in early warning systems in South Asia.

 Make an Impact